 6. Is a Living Will different than a Last Will and Testament?

-7. Whom should I name as Executor of my estate?
+7. Whom should I name as Personal Representative of my estate?

 8. I will soon be married.
 Should my future spouse and I enter into a prenuptial agreement?